HOME

 Embroidery Cooperative is founded.

-1996 The industry is consolidated into approximately 75 small companies.
+1996 to present The industry is consolidated into approximately 75 small companies.
 Plauen Lace

 experiences a rebirth in the domestic and foreign markets, as shown in the designs